Purathanamstore

 Because Indradyumna had been devoted to Vishnu, he had him born as Gajendra and made him realize that there is something called Kaivalya which is beyond Svarga and Urdhva Loka, the realm of the gods.
 Indradyumna could attain Moksha finally when he (as Gajendra) left all his pride and doubt and totally surrendered himself to Vishnu.
 So that’s the story of Gajendra Moksh.

-Tanjore Painting / Tanjavur Painting as the name suggests comes from Tanjavur in South India.
-This style of painting was inaugurated by king Ragunatha Nayakkar in 16th century AD.
-Untill 13 century, Tanjore was ruled by chozhas after which Tanjavur was captured by Nayakars from Vijaya Nagaram Empire.
-They ruled the Tamil country by dividing into three Nayakships i. e.
-Madurai, Tanjore and Gingee.
+Tanjore Painting (or Tanjavur Painting), as the name suggests, comes from the city of Tanjavur in South India.
+This style of painting was introduced during the reign of King Raghunatha Nayakkar in the 16th century CE.
+Until the 13th century, Tanjore was ruled by the Chozhas (Cholas), after which it was captured by the Nayakars of the Vijayanagara Empire.
+The Tamil region was then divided into three Nayakships — Madurai, Tanjore, and Gingee.

-King Ragunadha nayakkar who reigned Tanjore from 1600 to 1634 is said to be the founder of Tanjore Paintings.
-He is considered to be the greatest of the Thanjavur Nayak kings.
-His reign is noted for the attainments of Thanjavur in arts, literature, art and carnatic music like in the times of Mahendra varma Pallava and his son Narasimhavarma Pallava during 600AD-668AD in Kanchi (Kanchipuram, Tamil Nadu) during Pallava dynasty.
+King Raghunatha Nayakkar, who ruled Tanjore from 1600 to 1634 CE, is considered the founder of Tanjore Painting.
+He is remembered as the greatest of the Thanjavur Nayak kings.
+His reign saw great achievements in arts, literature, and Carnatic music, similar to the golden period under Mahendravarman Pallava and Narasimhavarman Pallava (600–668 CE) in Kanchipuram during the Pallava dynasty.

-Later Marathas captured Thanjavur and reigned from 1674 to 1799.
-Tanjore paintings kept evolving during all these period.
+Later, the Marathas captured Thanjavur and ruled from 1674 to 1799.
+Tanjore paintings continued to evolve through all these different periods of rule

-*There was no gem stones in the Tanjore paintings during the Nayakkar period (Vijayanagar Dynasty) but used only real gold leafs.
-During the Maratha period they started adding Gems, Emeralds, Rubies n other precious stones to the paintings to add more beauty & grandness to the paintings.
-Hence Tanjore paintings were very expensive & was meant only for rich & royal families those days.
+- No Gemstones Initially: There were no gemstones in Tanjore paintings during the Nayakkar period (Vijayanagar Dynasty).
+Artists used only real gold leaf.
+It was during the Maratha period that they started adding gems, emeralds, rubies, and other precious stones to enhance the beauty and grandeur of the paintings.
+Because of this, Tanjore paintings became very expensive and were meant only for rich and royal families back then.

-* The Nose rings on deities seen in Tanjore paintings are relatively new.
-Tanjore painting artisans say, the earliest paintings had no nose rings on women and it’s a way to judge the age of the painting.
-We understand that there was no nose rings on the Devis until the Chozha period.
-But we can see the influence of Mughal period on the Tanjore paintings, with the introduction of Nose ring in those paintings.
+- Nose Rings Came Later: The nose rings on deities seen in Tanjore paintings are relatively new.
+Tanjore painting artisans say the earliest paintings had no nose rings on deities, and this is one way to judge the age of a painting.
+Nose rings are not seen in Chola bronzes or in early Pandya stone idols.
+It’s understood that there were no nose rings on Devis until the Chozha period.
+Later, we can see the influence of the Mughal period in Tanjore paintings.

 -----------------------------------------------------------------------------------